kalavattam/2023_Greenlaw-et-al/results/2022-1101/scraps.md

 	+ one after the use of the correction script
 - After that, I'll want to run `Trinity` (`v2.12` for consistency; however, after this experiment, we'll move on to using `Trinity v2.14`) using the output from `04b` (genome-guided) and `08` (genome-free; `unfixrm.*`)
 - Once that's done, I'll use the `.fasta` files as input to the `PASA` (`Singularity`) pipeline, generating outfiles that can be compared to the first run (*in which no preprocessing was performed*)
-- `#TODO` Learn how to read and make sense of the outfiles, and then determine the next steps, which include loading the data to `IGV` and or running `DETONATE`, etc.
+- `#TODO` Learn how to read and make sense of the outfiles, and then determine the next steps, which include running `Trinity` again and loading the data to `IGV` and or running `DETONATE`, etc.
 - `#GOAL` Determine whether preprocessing makes an impact (positive or negative) on transcriptome assembly

 ```bash